muksis/to-do-list/README.md

 # ToDo List
 A project for MIT xPRO.
-First CRUD project on ReactJS.
+First CRUD project on ReactJS: the items on the list can be added and checked as completed (removed).